valskalla/odin/README.md

 import cats.effect.unsafe.IORuntime

 //required for evaluation of IO later.
-IOApp provides it out of the box implicit val ioRuntime: IORuntime = IORuntime.global
+IOApp provides it out of the box
+//or it can be imported by `import cats.effect.unsafe.implicits._` implicit val ioRuntime: IORuntime = IORuntime.global

 val logger: Logger[IO] = consoleLogger[IO]()